val--/cloud9-install-laravel-5.5/README.md

 # Cloud9 Laravel 5.5 Installer
 ## DO NOT USE THIS IN A PRODUCTION ENVIROMENT - YOU HAVE BEEN WARNED
+## First, generate ssh key ( ssh-keygen -t rsa -b 4096 -C "your_email@example.com" ) and add it to git
 This installer setups laravel 5.5, MySQL 5.7 and php7.1 onto a fresh Cloud9 (c9.io) workspace.
 Just run the script, do some input, and bam your ready to start programming.
 Also gets npm and nodejs ready so you can webmix.

 ## Features